eltontiet/Musidisc/README.md

 - `/queue` returns the queue
 - `/remove [num]` removes the specified song from the queue
 - `/clear` clears the queue

+The bot can add cookies through DMs.
+To do this "[Insert Method Here (Slash command?)]".
+It will store the cookies locally and will try to use your cookies when downloading a youtube video (To get private videos).

+TODO: If making a web server, perhaps try to use OAuth instead for better security, but this is just a proof of concept for now.